JohanVanSteenbrugghe/Nabu/README.md

 2. Install Mingw-w64 (guide in resources section)
 3. Make sure that the folder which has the compiler executables (g++, c++, etc...), can be accessed globally (everywhere) in the command prompt
 4. Download the files from github
-5. Add the Seshat folder to the Visual Studio Code workspace
+5. Add the WordCounter folder to the Visual Studio Code workspace
 6. If necessary change the compiler and debugger path in the launch.json
 7. Start the debug or release tasks to start developing